microsoft/Olive/examples/whisper/README.md

 `--no_audio_decoder` is optional.
 If not provided, will use audio decoder in the preprocessing ops.

-## To optimize Whisper model run the sample config
+## Run the config to optimize the model
 First, install required packages according to passes.
 ```
 python -m olive.workflows.run --config whisper_{device}_{precision}.json --setup